 Schubotz, D. (2020) Participatory Research: Why and how to involve people in research.
 London: Sage.

-The maximum number of participants is 25.
-If necessary, preference will be given to students who send convincing written motivation statements.
+Note: The maximum number of participants is 25.
+Should more than 25 students register, preference will be given to students who send convincing written motivation statements.